Costa Victoria: Costa Cruises service

 Costa Victoria in Mallorca, Spain in 2001.

-The last new acquisition before Costa Cruises was taken over by Carnival Corporation and Airtours plc in 1997, Costa Victoria entered service in mid-1996 with a capacity for 2,394 passengers.
+The last new acquisition before Costa Cruises was taken over by Carnival Corporation and Airtours in 1997, Costa Victoria entered service in mid-1996 with a capacity for 2,394 passengers.

 In 2004, the ship underwent an extensive refit, which included balconies being added to 246 cabins.
 Costa Victoria underwent an additional refit in November 2013, in which public rooms were modernized and staterooms were remodeled to have a more "Italian" design.

 Costa Victoria hosted athletes for Universiade event at Naples in July 2019 with over 1,900 athletes and 38 national delegations worldwide were accommodated to aboard the ship.

 Costa Victoria in Messina, Italy in 2019.

 During the COVID-19 pandemic, after the ship left Dubai on 7 March 2020, a female Argentine national tested positive after she had disembarked in Crete.
 726 passengers on the ship were quarantined.
 The ship did not dock at Venice, her final destination, or nearby Trieste, and passengers ultimately departed the ship after she docked in Civitavecchia on 25 March.
 On 4 May 2020, a 69-year-old woman linked to the ship died from the coronavirus, while her husband was also infected.